bgopi23/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.
     * 3a1.
 FitBook shows an error message.
+    * Step 3a1 is repeated until the user gives a valid index.
-    * Use case resumes at step 2
+    * Use case resumes at step 4.

 * 3b.
 User enters an invalid command
     * 3b1.
 FitBook alerts the user that the command is invalid and displays the correct format